-If you want to get out into the great outdoors there are a number of green spaces on campus for you to enjoy.
+If you want to get out into the great outdoors there are a number of public green spaces on campus for everyone to enjoy.

 A highlight is our sustainable garden with fresh food intended to be picked.
 Instructions of what to pick and how are available around the garden, which can be found next to the Roger Stevens Building.

-- fruit trees and edible border plants at the end of Lyddon Terrrace, and edible plants at the Social Sciences plaza
+- Fruit trees and edible border plants at the end of Lyddon Terrace, and edible plants at the Social Sciences plaza.